bridgetbangert/bridgetbangert/README.md

 🔹 Interests & Projects:

     🚀 AI-driven automation & decision-making systems

-📊 Machine learning applications in health & finance

-🌐 Web development & software engineering with a focus on AI integration
+    📊 Machine learning applications in health & financ 🌐 Web development & software engineering with a focus on AI integration

 I’m always looking for opportunities to collaborate on software engineering, AI, and ML projects.
 Let’s connect!